Housing benefits and council tax support

 You may also get Second Adult Rebate if you share your home with another adult (not your partner or civil partner) who is unable to pay towards the council tax.

 Who is eligible?

 You may get council tax support if you pay council tax and your income is low either through low wages or through any benefit awards; and your capital (savings and investments) are £16,000 or below.
 However if you are entitled to Jobseekers Allowance Income Based or Income Support and your capital (savings and investments) are £16,000 or below you will be entitled to full council tax support, unless you have Non Dependants living with you.
 See more on Non Dependant deductions by clicking on the related article on the right.

 Second Adult Rebate

-From 1st April 2016 second adult rebate will only be available to those of Pension Age or where the customer is in receipt of a War Pension.
+From 1st April 2016 second adult rebate is only be available to those of Pension Age or where the customer is in receipt of a War Pension.

 Your income and savings won't affect Second Adult Rebate.
 Second Adult Rebate is based on the other person's circumstances.

 You may get Second Adult Rebate if the person you share your home with is:

 - on a low income